bmjoy/Sphere-Raycasting/README.md

 ## How to Setup

-These explanation will get you through implementing sphere raycast on any Unity Project with versions that allow [Physics.SphereCast()](https://docs.unity3d.com/ScriptReference/Physics.SphereCast.html) or [Physics.RayCast()](https://docs.unity3d.com/ScriptReference/Physics.Raycast.html).
+These explanations will get you through implementing sphere raycast on any Unity Project with versions that allow [Physics.SphereCast()](https://docs.unity3d.com/ScriptReference/Physics.SphereCast.html) or [Physics.RayCast()](https://docs.unity3d.com/ScriptReference/Physics.Raycast.html).

 ### Requirements

+* Unity 2017
 * 3D Unity scene
 * Any kind of FPS control with camera attached